bogosorter/Musicly/README.md

 - Elegance: In musicly, there is nothing to distract you from your loved music.
 Just a couple nice looking buttons.

+- Queue management: delete and reorder tracks in the queue.

 - Covers: It is annoying when you can't see your covers.
 Therefore, covers are first-class citizens in Musicly.

+- Edit album and track metadata: Changes are saved to files if they are in `mp3` format.

 - Mini-player mode: Minimize Musicly to a small window and keep working.